zju3dv/EnvGS/README.md

 ### Rendering

 You can download our pre-trained models from this [Google Drive link](https://drive.google.com/drive/folders/1p3bohsSSVf1mP3K26Sy47nm1Fl_YvE7I?usp=sharing).
-After downloading, place them into `data/trained_model` (e.g. `data/trained_model/envgs/envgs/envgs_audi/latests.pt`).
+After downloading, place them into `data/trained_model` (e.g., `data/trained_model/envgs/envgs/envgs_audi/latest.pt`).

 Note: The pre-trained models were created with the release codebase.
 This code base and corresponding environment has been cleaned up and includes bug fixes, hence the metrics you get from evaluating them will differ from those in the paper.

-Here we provide their naming conventions which correspond to their respective config files:
+Here we provide their naming conventions, which correspond to their respective config files:

 + `envgs/envgs/envgs_audi` (without any postfixes) is the EnvGS model trained on `audi` scene of the *EnvGS* dataset, corresponds to the experiment config [`configs/exps/envgs/envgs/envgs_audi.yaml`](configs/exps/envgs/envgs/envgs_audi.yaml).
 + `envgs/ref_real/envgs_spheres` (without any postfixes) is the EnvGS model trained on `gardenspheres` scene of the *Ref-Real* dataset, corresponds to the experiment config [`configs/exps/envgs/ref_real/envgs_spheres.yaml`](configs/exps/envgs/ref_real/envgs_spheres.yaml).

-After placing the models and datasets in their respective places, you can run ***EasyVolcap*** with their corresponding experiment configs located in [configs/exps/envgs](configs/exps/envgs) to perform rendering operations with ***EnvGS***.
+After placing the models and datasets in their respective places, you can run ***EasyVolcap*** with their corresponding experiment configs located in [`configs/exps/envgs`](configs/exps/envgs) to perform rendering operations with ***EnvGS***.

 For example, to render the `audi` scene of the *EnvGS* dataset, you can run: